 If you’re not interested or able to put up a fence, you could think about using a number of over-sized gates to section off a portion of your yard as a safe play area.

-If you’re looking for something that looks more like a “real” fence, but doesn’t require concrete, check out the Zippidy Birkdale Semi-Permanent Vinyl Fence Kit.
-This fence stands at 4 feet tall and runs about 7.5 feet long (per section).
-Remember this phase of childhood doesn’t last forever, so a temporary fence might work well in the short to medium term.
+If you’re looking for something that looks more like a “real” fence, but doesn’t require concrete, check out the Zippidy Fences.
+They have a number of “semi-permanent” options that are designed for easy installation and average wear-and-tear; they’re pretty perfect for kids and pets.
+(Remember this phase of childhood doesn’t last forever, so a temporary fence like this one might work well in the short to medium term anyways.)

 If you’re driveway is a breach point in an otherwise-fenced-in yard, you could also get a Retractable Driveway Net (~$99).
 It keeps kids from chasing balls into a busy street.